viant/mly/ARCHITECTURE.md

 2. Triton - this Evaluator supports sending prediction requests to a single Triton server via HTTP or gRPC.
 3. Router - this Evaluator does not generate any prediction but enables rows in a prediction request to be sent to other Evaluators based on the input.

-*Design issue*: Evaluator overloading and over-abstraction - the Router operates on the same interface as the TensorFlow and Triton evaluators, but vary in their behavioral labels.
+*Potential design issue*: Evaluator overloading and over-abstraction - the Router operates on the same interface as the TensorFlow and Triton evaluators, but vary in their behavioral labels.

 ### 2.2 Caching Support